Janeway takes the idea of confronting herself literally. |

 That the show gets better?
 All right, I'll be more specific...

 First and foremost...
 NO MORE KAZON!!!
-Has Star Trek ever had a duller recurring villain than the Kazon?
 Seska's an interesting character, well-played by Martha Hackett.
 But she spends the entire season shackled to this troupe of dullards, who are about as menacing as a group of renegade Smurfs.
 The latter half of Season Two is heavily occupied with the machinations of the Kazon (a phrase I simply can't type with a straight face), and every episode just reinforces how tediously inept they are.

 And why has so much time been spent on the Kazon when the series has already introduced a far more effective recurring villain?
 The Vidiians are everything the Kazon aren't: Creepy to the point of being genuinely terrifying, multidimensional with a backstory that makes them victims as well as villains, and possessing technology that makes them the equals of our regulars, meaning that they actually pose a threat!
-There are very few good Kazon episodes, and no great ones.
-There are no bad Vidiian episodes, and shows such as Faces hint at the potential for greatness.
+There are very few good Kazon episodes and no great ones.
+There have been no bad Vidiian episodes to date, and shows such as Faces hint at the potential for greatness.

-It may be that the very things that make the Vidiians such menacing villains also doom them to only occasional appearances.
+It may be that the very things that make the Vidiians so menacing also doom them to only occasional appearances.
 They are extremely disturbing.
-Moments such as the Vidiians casually marching into sickbay and extracting organs from their helpless victims, or a Vidiian scientist turning to camera to reveal that he's wearing the face of a dead crewman...
+Moments such as the Vidiians casually marching into sickbay and extracting organs from helpless victims, or a Vidiian scientist turning to camera to reveal that he's wearing the face of a dead crewman...
 These are the stuff of nightmares.
-It may be that a show like Voyager, a series that plays it safe at every turn, was uncomfortable exploring these villains too thoroughly.
+It may be that a show like Voyager, a series that plays it safe at every turn, was uncomfortable exploring them too thoroughly.
 Any serious exploration of the Vidiians would get messy... and Voyager can't abide a mess.

 Which brings me to my biggest wish for the future: MAKE IT MESSY!!!
 The characters are in a desperate situation.
 They are far from home, with no realistic hope of ever seeing it again.
 The crew is (theoretically) made up of two groups that were in conflict not long ago, and many of these crew members should have minimal loyalty to Janeway and none at all to Starfleet.
 They're now taking some casualties, while resources are steadily depleted.

-And yet, so far it never feels like this is the situation.
-We see no sign of a ship with few resources, no real sign of emotional strain or tension among the crew.
+But it never feels like this is the situation.
+We see no sign of dwindling resources and little sign of emotional strain or tension among the crew.
 Most episodes might as well be set in the Alpha Quadrant, with a Starbase in hailing distance, for all the difference it would make to the tone or the storytelling.

 If the situation could be allowed to seem as desperate as it should be, this would be a far more interesting series.
-Unfortunately, I see no sign that Voyager will ever do anything other than pay occasional lip-service to this.
+Unfortunately, Voyager doesn't want to do anything other than pay occasional lip-service to that situation.

 After all, to do otherwise might be messy.